sethlsx/CarND-Traffic-Sign-Classifier-Project/writeup.md

 I choosed LeNet for the training because that's the only model for now.
 But I believe this architechture could do so well in this project is because as it does well in the letters classification, this architechture has strong ability to identify curves and shapes in images, which are similar in letters classification and this project.

+* Please add some words on what was the process that you ended up with the final model, e.g. what is the process of choosing batch size, number of layers?
+How do you choose the optimizer and why?
+What should you do if the model is either overfitting or underfitting?

+I choose the batch size 3000 because the instructor said that in his experience that data sets with more than 3000 data points could give reliable results.

+As for the number of layers, I start with 3 layers like the original LeNet, then I tried to add a full connected layer as the first layer, it made the model seriously overfitting.
+So I gave up the idea and went back to 3 layers, after I preprocess the data properly and increase the output depth of the first layer, it produced great results.

+I choose the AdamOptimizer simply because it worked pretty well in the LeNet quiz.
+However, as reviewer raised the question, I did some research.
+According to this [paper](https://arxiv.org/pdf/1609.04747.pdf), Adam is a better optimizer because it usually converges much more quickly than other optimizer in most scenarios.

+My model do have overfitting problems as the accuracy on train data set is higher than validation set and test set.
+To further improve the model, I would decrease the first layer depth from 43 to 30s as I can't decrease keep probility anymore.

 ### Test a Model on New Images